werf/werf/docs/pages/introduction.md

 ## What is werf?

-Werf is a CLI tool to implement full cycle of deployment of your application using Git as a single source of truth.
-Werf supports:
+werf is a CLI tool for implementing a full deployment cycle for your application using Git as a single source of truth. werf can:

- - Building of docker images.
+ - Build docker images.
- - Deploying of the application into Kubernetes.
+ - Deploy the application into the Kubernetes cluster.
- - Making sure application is up and running well after deploy.
+ - Make sure the application is up and running well after the deploy is complete.
- - Rebuilding of docker images when application code changes.
+ - Re-build docker images when application code changes.
- - Redeploying of the application into Kubernetes when necessary.
+ - Re-deploy the application into the Kubernetes cluster when necessary.
- - Cleaning up old unused images.
+ - Clean up irrelevant and unused images.

 ## How it works?